MicrosoftDocs/sql-docs/azure-sql/database/service-tiers-sql-database-vcore.md

 ### When to choose this service tier

 The Hyperscale service tier removes many of the practical limits traditionally seen in cloud databases.
 Where most other databases are limited by the resources available in a single node, databases in the Hyperscale service tier have no such limits.
 With its flexible storage architecture, storage grows as needed.
 In fact, Hyperscale databases aren't created with a defined max size.
 A Hyperscale database grows as needed - and you're billed only for the capacity you use.

-For read-intensive workloads, the Hyperscale service tier provides rapid scale-out by provisioning additional replicas as needed for offloading read workloads.
+Even though Hyperscale comes with advanced scaling capabilities, it is a great option for any workload and not just for large databases.
+With Hyperscale, you can:
+- Achieve **high resiliency and fast failure recovery** while controlling cost, by choosing the number of high availability replicas from 1 to 4.
+- Improve **high availability** by enabling zone redundancy for compute and storage.
+- Achieve **low I/O latency** (1-2 milliseconds on average) for the frequently accessed part of your database.
+For smaller databases, this may apply to the entire database.
+- Implement a large variety of **read scale-out scenarios** with named replicas.
+- Take advantage of **fast scaling**, without waiting for data to be copied to local storage on new nodes.
+- Enjoy **zero-impact continuous database backup** and **fast restore**.
+- Support **business continuity** requirements by using failover groups and geo-replication.

 ## Resource limits